-- (1) All members of the Discipline Committee are appointed as officers pursuant to section 32(1) of the PGA [Officers and committees]. - (2) The chair or vice chair of the Discipline Committee may do one or more of the following: - (a) appoint members of the Discipline Committee to serve on a Panel; - (b) terminate an appointment to a Panel; - (c) refer a matter that is before the Discipline Committee to the following Panels: - (i) an Extraordinary Action Panel, to take action pursuant to section 67 of the PGA [Extraordinary action];
+- (1) All members of the Discipline Committee are appointed as officers pursuant to section 32(1) of the PGA [Officers and committees]. - (2) The chair or vice chair of the Discipline Committee may do one or more of the following: - (a) appoint members of the Discipline Committee to serve on a Panel; - (b) terminate an appointment to a Panel; - (c) refer a matter to the following Panels: - (i) a Discipline Hearing Panel, to take action pursuant to section 75 or 76 of the PGA:

-- (ii) a Discipline Resolution Panel, to take action pursuant to sections 72 to 74 of the PGA: - (iii) a Discipline Hearing Panel, to take action pursuant to section 75 or 76 of the PGA. - (3) On the appointment of members of the Discipline Committee to an Extraordinary Action Panel pursuant to subsection (2)(a), the Discipline Committee is deemed to have delegated to the members of the Extraordinary Action Panel the powers granted to the Discipline Committee by the Board pursuant to sections 67(1) and (4) of the PGA [Extraordinary action]. - (4) On the appointment of members of the Discipline Committee to a Discipline Resolution Panel pursuant to subsection (2)(a), the Discipline Committee is deemed to have delegated to the members of the Discipline Resolution Panel the powers of the Discipline Committee pursuant to sections 72 to 74 of the PGA. - (5) A member of the Discipline Committee must not sit on more than one Panel concerning the same matter.
+- (ii) a Discipline Resolution Panel, to take action pursuant to sections 72 to 74 of the PGA; - (iii) an Extraordinary Action Panel, to take action pursuant to section 67 of the PGA [Extraordinary action].

+(3) On the appointment of members of the Discipline Committee to an Extraordinary Action Panel, the Discipline Committee is deemed to have delegated to the Extraordinary Action Panel the powers of the Discipline Committee pursuant to sections 67(1) and (4) of the PGA [Extraordinary action].

+- (4) On the appointment of members of the Discipline Committee to a Discipline Resolution Panel, the Discipline Committee is deemed to have delegated to the Discipline Resolution Panel the powers of the Discipline Committee pursuant to sections 72 to 74 of the PGA. - [(4) amended 2024-01-31] - (5) A member of the Discipline Committee must not sit on more than one Panel concerning the same matter.